Jayfrej/4608/README.md

 This software is for educational and research purposes.
 Trading involves substantial risk of loss.
 Use at your own risk and ensure you understand the implications of automated trading before deploying with real money.

-## 📄 License

-MIT License - see LICENSE file for details.

----